stashh-labs/stashh-policies/docs/stashh-of-the-day-dec-22.md

 ---
-title: Stashh of the Day Terms & Conditions
+title: Stashh of the Day December '22 Terms & Conditions
 ---

-# Terms & Conditions
+# Stashh of the Day December '22 Terms & Conditions

-Last updated: **October 31st, 2022**
+Last updated: **December 1, 2022**

 **NO PURCHASE OR PAYMENT OF ANY KIND NECESSARY TO ENTER OR WIN.
 A PURCHASE WILL NOT INCREASE YOUR CHANCES OF WINNING.
 THIS PROMOTION WILL BE GOVERNED BY U.S. LAW.
 DO NOT ENTER IF YOU ARE NOT ELIGIBLE OR LOCATED IN A JURISDICTION WHERE IT IS UNLAWFUL TO PARTICIPATE.
 THIS PROMOTION IS VOID WHERE PROHIBITED BY LAW.**